 It’ll take about an hour to get to Smith Island from Crisfield.
 The ferry will return at exactly 4pm and get back to Crisfield about an hour after that depending on tides and weather.
 Several boats leave promptly at 12:30pm:

 - The cruise boat, Twister or Chelsea Lane Tyler, large double-decker boat with an air-conditioned first level & restrooms.
 They leave out of Somers Cove Marina.

 - The mailboat, Island Belle II, is a working boat that leaves from the City Dock.
 You’ll sit on plastic lawn chairs

 - A ferryboat, Capt.
 Jason I, also departing from City Dock.
 This is also a working boat, often taking supplies to the islands.
 It’s open and visitors sit on plastic lawn chairs.

-All boats charge about the same and leave at the same time.
-If you take a boat from City Dock, check to see if they’re returning that day.
-The double-decker boats always returns the same day.
-The smaller boats are work boats and do double-duty as ferries, but you get personal service.
-Also, you can arrange to take canoes, kayaks and bicycles on the smaller boats.
+The smaller boats are workboats that load up with supplies and do double-duty as ferries, but you get personal service.
+Also, you can arrange to take canoes and kayaks on the smaller boats.
 It’s a good idea to arrange that in advance.

 The ferry out of Crisfield takes bicycles.
 But check on restrictions when you make reservations.

 If you want more time or want to take a kayak, consider chartering a boat to Smith Island.
 You’ll find the captains loading their boats at the Crisfield city dock.
 These are working boats, transporting goods to the island, but they’ll take passengers if there’s room and time.